Cagala/Shift-SheetPY/README.md

 If your python version is newer or older, you can put your python.exe file to Assets folder and change the older one.

-!But, the included python.exe could be invisible.
+**But**: The included python.exe could be invisible.
 You should make sure your folder options shows invisible folders.

 #### Without .bat